rubyu/wok/readme.markdown

 ### Built-in variables

+All the variables in the following list can be reassinged, but you should be aware of this.
+If you substitute new Codec to CD inside of an Iterator of Row, the change would not reflect to the Iterator.
+This is the only limitation to the reassginment of built-in valiables.

 | Name | Type | Default Value |
 |------|------|---------------|
 | FS | Regex | Regex("[ \t]+") |